MiningTcup/CatDice/README.md

 ```

 <details>
-  <summary>Bot Code</summary>
+  <summary>Bot Code (spoiler)</summary>
-  This is the code for the bot. *Please only read this if you have already beaten the it.*
+  This is the code for the bot.
+Please only read this if you have already beaten the it.

   ```c
   int AutoPlayer2() {